Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO: Simulation Results

-In this subsection, we will demonstrate numerically the superiority of the proposed optimal antenna weighting technique, in terms of Doppler spread and uncoded symbol error rate (SER).
+In this subsection, we demonstrate numerically the superiority of the proposed CCAP beamforming network optimization technique, in terms of Doppler spread and uncoded symbol error rate (SER).

-First, we assess in Fig. 9 the effect of the proposed antenna weighting technique on reducing the Doppler spread, under ULA with different numbers of antennas $M\!=\!8, 16, 32, 64, 128$.
+In Fig. 9, we assess the effect of the proposed beamforming network optimization technique on reducing the Doppler spread, under ULA with different numbers of antennas $M\!=\!8, 16, 32, 64, 128$.
 The maximum Doppler shift is set as $f_d \!=\!
-5000\ \mathrm{Hz}$, and the beamforming directions satisfy `Equi-cos' configuration.
-The acquired optimal antenna weights for different numbers of antennas $M \!=\!
-8,16,32,64 $ are shown in Table~\ref{Antenna_Weights}.
-Note that the maximum weight is normalized to 1.
-It can be seen from Fig. 9 that in contrast to the case with equal antenna weighting, the proposed antenna weighting technique with the optimal weights $\hat{\mathbf{u}}$ can substantially reduce the Doppler spread and thus suppress the residual time variation of the equivalent channel, regardless of the number of antennas.
-The reduction of the Doppler spread originates from the attenuation of the high Doppler frequencies, since the beam function $|{\mathcal{G}}_{\mathrm{AW}}(\omega)|^{2}$ obtained with the optimal antenna weights has much lower average SMR, as demonstrated in Fig. 5.
+5\!\ 000\ \mathrm{Hz}$, and the beamforming directions satisfy ``Equi-cos'' configuration.
+The acquired optimal CCAP parameter $\hat{\mathbf{u}}$ for different numbers of antennas $M \!=\!
+8,16,32,64 $ are shown in Table~\ref{CCAP}.
+Note that the maximum absolute value of $\hat{\mathbf{u}}$ is normalized to 1.
+It can be seen from Fig. 9 that in contrast to the case with MF beamformers, the optimized beamformers ${\hat{\mathbf{b}}_{\mathrm{CCAP}}}\left( {{\vartheta }_{q}} \right)$ incorporating the CCAP parameter $\hat{\mathbf{u}}$ can substantially reduce the Doppler spread and thus suppress the residual channel time variation, regardless of the number of antennas.
+The better reduction of Doppler spread originates from the more effective attenuation of high Doppler frequencies, since the pattern function $|{\mathcal{G}}_{\mathrm{CCAP}}(\omega)|^{2}$ obtained with the optimized beamformers has much lower average SMR, as shown in Fig. 5.